cosmos/ibc/spec/core/ics-005-port-allocation/README.md

 ### Desired Properties

-- Once a module has bound to a port, no other modules can use that port until the module releases it
+- A group of modules may bind to a single port in a particular order
 - A module can, on its option, release a port or transfer it to another module
 - A single module can bind to multiple ports at once
 - Ports are allocated first-come first-serve, and "reserved" ports for known modules can be bound when the chain is first started